Pylons/pyramid/docs/narr/introduction.rst

 Trustability
-  :mod:`repoze.bfg` is developed conservatively and tested exhaustively.  *If it ain't tested, it's broke.* Every release of :mod:`repoze.bfg` has 100% unit test converage.
+  :mod:`repoze.bfg` is developed conservatively and tested exhaustively.  *If it ain't tested, it's broke.* Every release of :mod:`repoze.bfg` has 100% statement coverage via unit tests.

 A Sense of Fun
   Developing a :mod:`repoze.bfg` application should not feel foreign